 Patricia and Gwen had lived in their Victorian terrace for more than 20 years.
 While they had renovated it a few years prior to engaging us, the house lacked colour and character.
 Patricia and Gwen love design, colour and pattern and wanted to create something beautiful.
 To do this, we needed to define what ‘beautiful’ meant to them.

-Buildings, artworks, architects and designers discussed in these conversations became references that helped inform the design and process.
-The unique and unexpected curved ceiling over the ground-floor extension is a reinterpretation of repeated arched strips in artist Donald Judd’s sculpture ‘Untitled’ from 1963.
-The bold, simple, coloured forms in Judd’s work also became the guiding benchmark for other colours, patterns and textures, while the pink staircase with green handrail was influenced by the colours used by architect Luis Barragán.
+Buildings, artworks, architects and designers discussed in these conversations became references that helped inform the unique interior design and process.
+The unique and unexpected curved ceiling over the ground-floor extension of The Judd is a reinterpretation of repeated arched strips in artist Donald Judd’s sculpture ‘Untitled’ from 1963.
+The bold, simple, coloured forms in Judd’s work also became the guiding benchmark for other colours, patterns and textures, while the pink staircase with a green handrail was influenced by the colours used by architect Luis Barragán.

 Patricia and Gwen also had an art collection acquired over many years, often from their travels.
 We drew inspiration from some of their treasured pieces, including African artist Ato Delaquis’s paintings of Kumasi’s open-air market, and we curated colours to complement the artworks.
 The blue for the wall panelling and desk in the loft comes from the blue frame of a piece by Andreas Gursky.
 We also used the same blue on the ground floor to tie different spaces and elements together.

-Their collection and interest in art and architecture became a way of unlocking their aspirations that they could relate to, and it elevated the process and outcome to a highly personal and unexpected result.
+Their collection and interest in art and architecture became a way of unlocking the unique interior design aspirations that they could relate to; elevating the process and outcome to a highly personal and unexpected result.

 Tonal Terrace